Tuition for Credit Courses for 2021-22

 Payment of the stipulated tuition and fees entitles all registered credit students, full-time or part-time, to all services maintained by the College.
-These services include use of the Library, Tutoring Center, laboratories and equipment in connection with courses for which the students are registered, access to the student newspaper and admission to special events sponsored by the College.
+These services include use of the library, tutoring, laboratories and equipment in connection with courses for which the students are registered, access to the student newspaper, and admission to special events sponsored by the College.
 No reduction in tuition and fees is made for students who do not intend to use these services.

-The College reserves the right to make changes in tuition and fees without notice; however, any changes made during a term will not become effective until the next term.
+The College reserves the right to make changes in tuition and fees without notice; however, any changes made during a term will not become effective until the following term.

 Tuition Payment Plan

-Central Oregon Community College makes every effort to ensure that students with financial need have access to its programs and courses of study.
-Students with general questions may find their answers on the Financial Aid web page.
+Central Oregon Community College makes every effort to ensure that students with financial need have access to its programs and courses.
+Students with general questions may find their answers on the Financial Aid page.
 For more specific questions, contact the Financial Aid office located in the Boyle Education Center.
-Students are encouraged to submit their Free Application for Federal Student Aid (FAFSA) or Oregon Student Aid Application (ORSAA) as soon after October 1 as possible to be considered for maximum eligibility.
-Students who are not eligible to complete the FAFSA may apply for the ORSAA.
-A completed ORSAA is required for the Oregon Opportunity Grant, Oregon Promise Grant and certain OSAC Scholarships.
+Students are encouraged to submit their Free Application for Federal Student Aid (FAFSA®) or Oregon Student Aid Application (ORSAA) as soon after October 1 as possible to be considered for maximum eligibility.
+Students who are not eligible to complete the FAFSA® may apply for the ORSAA.
+A completed ORSAA is required for the Oregon Opportunity Grant, Oregon Promise Grant, and certain OSAC scholarships.
 Apply for the ORSAA each year beginning October 1.
 The federal school code for COCC is 003188.

 Who May Be Considered for Financial Aid?

-In order to comply with general federal eligibility provisions at COCC, students must:
+In order to comply with general federal eligibility provisions at the College, students must:

 - be U.S. citizens or eligible non-citizens with appropriate documentation;

-- be enrolled as certificate-seeking or degree-seeking students with declared majors at COCC;
+- be enrolled in an eligible certificate or degree program with declared majors at COCC;

 - maintain satisfactory academic progress;